camunda/camunda-docs/docs/self-managed/setup/install.md

 ### Create Identity secrets

-In a default configuration, Helm Charts will auto-generate all required Camunda Identity secrets for C8 Component to Identity communications, however future `helm upgrade` commands will regenerate them due to an issue with a [Bitnami library](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues/#credential-errors-while-upgrading-chart-releases).
-While upgrading is still possilbe by following our [Upgrade guide](./upgrade.md#upgrading-where-identity-enabled), we recommend pre-creating these secrets so simplify future upgrade expirience.
-This is also recommended option when using CI/CD tools like ArgoCD, FluxCD, Jenkins and etc.
+In a default configuration, Helm charts will auto-generate all required Camunda Identity secrets for Camunda 8 component to Identity communications.
+However, future `helm upgrade` commands will regenerate Helm charts due to an issue with a [Bitnami library](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues/#credential-errors-while-upgrading-chart-releases).

+While upgrading is still possible by following our [upgrade guide](./upgrade.md#upgrading-where-identity-enabled), we recommend pre-creating these secrets to ease your future upgrade experience.
+This is also a recommended option when using CI/CD tools like ArgoCD, FluxCD, Jenkins, etc.

-Below is an example of the secret
+See an example of the secret below:

 ```yaml
 apiVersion: v1